-With Read & Analyze permission, you can see the data in the reports and make some basic manipulations of the data like add a segment, apply a filter in the report or add a secondary dimension.
+With Read & Analyze (Viewer) permission, you can see the data in the reports and make some basic manipulations of the data like add a segment, apply a filter in the report or add a secondary dimension.
+You can also create personal assets and share them via the user interface or the APIs.
 Read & Analyze is the lowest permission level.

-When giving the Collaborate permission you give, besides all the permissions of Read & Analyze, the ability to make some personal assets (funnel settings, conversion segments, custom reports, dashboards, segments, …) and to also share those assets with the other users of the same Google Analytics.
+When giving the Collaborate (Analyst) permission you give, besides all the permissions of Read & Analyze, the ability to create, edit or even delete some personal assets (funnel settings, conversion segments, custom reports, dashboards, segments, …) and to also share those assets with the other users of the same Google Analytics.

 The people with the Edit permission get the extra permission (on top of the Collaborate permission) to perform a whole bunch of more administrative and report-related tasks like creating goals, editing the channel grouping, … On this level, there is one exception and that is the creation of filters.
 To create filters, that person needs to have account-level access with edit permission.

 To be able to add, delete and edit users (permissions and access) there is extra permission needed: “Manage Users” (Administrator).
 This permission does not include Edit or Collaborate permissions.
 The “Manage Users” permissions should be limited to only people that need it.
 Don’t give this to everyone that asks for it.